pre-commit/pre-commit.com/sections/new-hooks.md

 __Support:__ golang hooks are known to work on any system which has go installed.
 It has been tested on linux, macOS, and windows.

+### lua

+_new in 2.17.0_

+Lua hooks are installed with the version of Lua that is used by Luarocks.

+__Support:__ Lua hooks are known to work on any system which has Luarocks installed.
+It has been tested on linux and macOS and _may_ work on windows.

 ### node